 - Potential egg donors must complete an extensive medical questionnaire to provide information about their personal and family medical history.
 The motivation for donating their eggs will be assessed as well.

 - All potential egg donors are screened for risk factors for and clinical evidence of hereditary diseases and infections.
 A donor is ineligible if the presence of a risk factor is detected.

 - All donors must be tested for infectious and viral diseases, including syphilis, HIV-1 and HIV-2, hepatitis B and C, Chlamydia trachomatis, and neisseria gonorrhoeae.

 - Prospective donors should have documentation of both their blood type and Rhesus factor status, as well as a complete blood count, and rubella titer.

 Genetic testing is not a requirement everywhere.
-However, if done, they should be based on ethnicity and include testing d for the presence of cystic fibrosis (CF).
+However, if done, it should be based on ethnicity and include testing for the presence of cystic fibrosis (CF).
 Karyotyping is not compulsory either, but may be offered by some fertility clinics.